-6. Short-term investment
+6. Short-term investments

-As at December 31, 2023, short-term investment consisted of a Guaranteed Investment Certificate issued by a Canadian bank, with an interest rate of 5.60% and maturity date of January 2024, which was redeemable after 30 days.
+As at September 30, 2023, short-term investments consisted of Guaranteed Investment Certificates issued by Canadian banks, with an average interest rate of 5.57% and maturity dates ranging between October 2023 and January 2024, which were redeemable without penalty after 30 days.